 |Stocks||A tiny piece of a company that anyone can buy.
 Stocks are volitile and while you could make a lot you could also lose a lot.
 When you pick individual stocks you lack diversification.||Through a broker or automated investing platform.
 Stocks are oftern a large part of managed portfolios.
 Learn more here.|

 Basics of investing in stocks

-Now that you have some quick investing tips — it's time to learn the basics of how to invest in stocks..
+Now that you have some quick investing tips — it's time to learn the basics of investing in stocks.
 Chances are, at some family get-together, a drunk uncle informed you that the stock market is “rigged.”
 Of course, that's not true.

-If what we told you about diversification has resonated — you'll probably want to invest in real estate, bonds and a number of stocks.
+Diversification If what we told you about diversification has resonated, you'll probably want to invest in property, bonds, and a number of stocks.
 This is one way of spreading out your risk.

 Let's say you decide Netflix stock will give you the best return over time.
 And if history is any judge, it might.
 But what if Amazon figures out a way to eat Netflix’s lunch?
 What if tastes change, and people decide they’d rather watch YouTube videos of funny cats instead of expensive dramas?
 The stock would be toast, and so would your investment.

 For this reason, you should not only diversify your investment by investing in many stocks, but many different stock sectors (as well as bonds, property and other things).

 This means that if one single sector suffers a big setback, it won’t drown your entire portfolio.
 In the dotcom crash of 2000 many tech stock prices plummeted.
 Had you invested everything you had in tech companies you would have made a very big loss.

 The most effective way to diversify a portfolio is by investing in mutual funds or ETFs that act as a wrapper for hundreds of different stocks or bonds; many of these will mirror the composition of well-known indices like the FTSE 100.
 You can find a number of investment providers that allow you to invest your money in market tracking index ETFs.